getodk/docs/odkx-src/getting-started-2-architect.rst

   - :doc:`services-managing`
   - :doc:`scan-managing`

-However the user guides for these tools are also useful for everyone.
+However, the user guides for these tools are also useful for everyone.

 Finally, to expand your knowledge of the more advanced features of the platform, such as data permission filters, read the :doc:`advanced-topics-architect`.